idanshal/sb-todo-app-tdp/README.md

 @RestController
 - Add the following endpoints:
   - getTodos
   - getTodo
   - createTodo
   - updateTodo
   - deleteTodo

-## General best practices
+## General guidelines
 - Use DTOs to transfer data between layers (SoC)
 - Use Lombok to reduce boilerplate code
 - Prefer constructor injection over field injection (remember - you don't need @Autowired)
 - Use Java Streams to manipulate collections
+- More to explore
+  - Spring AOP for cross-cutting concerns
+  - @Async for asynchronous processing
+  - @Scheduled for scheduled tasks
+  - @Transactional for transaction management
+  - Filters & Interceptors for request/response manipulation
+- Use ObjectMapper to serialize/deserialize objects to/from JSON
+-